mark2515/my-social-media/README.md

 # my-social-media

 This project integrates Firebase for seamless Google authentication, allowing users to sign in and out effortlessly.
 It features the ability to create posts, view posts shared by others, and engage with the community through a like functionality.
+[Visit Here](https://my-social-media-beta.vercel.app/)

 ## Available Scripts